SD-Suman/SD-Suman.github.io/_posts/2024-10-26-Complex-Systems.md

 ---
 layout: post
-title: Complex Systems and Power Laws
+title: Complex Systems and Power Law
-subtitle: Simplified answer to the complexity of 'Complex Systems'
+subtitle: Simplified answer to the complexity of 'Complex Systems' - and Power Law
 tags:
   - complexity
   - brief